PortMidi/portmidi/portmidi/trunk/pm_mac/README_MAC.txt

 make -f pm_mac/Makefile.osx

+(Begin note: make will invoke cmake to build a Makefile and then make to build portmidi.
+This extra level allows you to correctly build both Release and Debug versions.
+Release is the default, so to get the Debug version, use:

+make -f pm_mac/Makefile.osx configuration=Debug
+)

 Release version executables and libraries are now in
     portmedia/portmidi/Release
-Optionally, you can build the Debug versions:

-make -f pm_mac/Makefile.osx configuration=Debug

-Debug version executables and libraries are now in
+Debug version executables and libraries are created in
     portmedia/portmidi/Debug
 The Debug versions are compiled with PM_CHECK_ERRORS which prints an error message and aborts when an error code is returned by PortMidi functions.
 This is useful for small command line applications.
 Otherwise, you should check and handle error returns in your program.

+You can install portmidi as follows:

+cd Release; sudo make install

+This will install /usr/local/include/{portmidi.h, porttime.h}
+and /usr/local/lib/libportmidi.dylib

 You should now make the pmdefaults.app: